|Last update: Dec. 2017||Back to Web service >>|

 The manual access via the Web service interface is for free and unlimited.
 We also provide an automatic access to the data, but this service is for pay.
 Please contact us for a quotation.
 All the information to build GFS forecasts automatic commands.

-How are built the 3 hour original dataset?
+How is built the 3 hour dataset available on SoDa?

 - Latitude and longitude: enter the values in decimal degrees (we advise 3 or 4 digits after comma), or directly click on the map to select your point, or you can also use the "Search Address" tool on the top of the map.

 - Start date and End date: format yyyy-mm-dd.
 MERRA-2 data are available from Jan.
 1980 and are regularly updated but available with approx. a month of delay.

 Please pay attention to ask for complete months when asking for monthly values.
 If incomplete, the given monthly value results from an interpolation based on the selected days.

 - Time step: "1 min", "5 min", "10 min", "15 min", "30 min", "hour", "day", "week", or "month".
 NB: "1 min" and "5 min" time steps are limited to one month of data per delivery.
 Original time step of the data is 3 hours.

 - Output format: CSV only

 The output file format is CSV.
 When pushing the "process" button, wait a while and right-click on the appeared link to retrieve your file.
 Here is the output column content: